-Just like with sesame sticks, most commercially available sesame seed crackers are unhealthy for dogs.
-They’re often high in salt and other additives that can be harmful.
-If you want to give your pup a crunchy snack, try making them at home with healthy ingredients like whole wheat flour and olive oil.
+Just like with sesame sticks, most store-bought crackers are unhealthy for dogs due to salt and other additives.
+Try making this crunchy snack at home with whole wheat flour and olive oil.

 Add Sesame Seeds to Your Pup’s Diet Wisely

 So, can dogs eat sesame seeds?
-Yes, they’re a safe and healthy addition to your dog’s diet in small amounts.
-Don’t give them any processed human foods like sesame sticks, though.
-Instead, try roasting some seeds and adding them to your pup’s regular dog food.
-They’ll love the extra flavor, and you’ll be giving them a nutritious snack.
+Yes, but don’t give them any processed human foods like sesame sticks.
+Instead, try roasting some seeds for extra flavor in their dog food, and you’ll be giving them a nutritious snack.

-- Hints on the Nagging Question Can Dogs Eat Sunflower Seeds or Shells?
-Facts to Know if Sunflower Seeds Are Safe for Dogs
+- Can Dogs Eat Sunflower Seeds or Shells?